 Section – One square mile in a government rectangular survey.
 There are 36 sections in a six-mile-square township.

-Security – Something given as a pledge to payment.
+Security – Something is given as a pledge to payment.

 Seller – Individual who has sold real estate; also referred to as Vendor.

 Sidwell Number – See “Parcel Number”.

-Subordinate – One who moves to a lower priority, as a lien would if it changes from a first mortgage to a second mortgage.
+Subordinate – One who moves to a lower priority, as a Lien would if it changes from the first mortgage to a second mortgage.

-Successor – One who receives title to property.
+Successor – One who receives title to the property.

-Tenements – Possessions that are permanent and fixed; structures attached to land.
+Tenements – Possessions that are permanent and fixed; structures attached to the land.